cetic/fadi/doc/USERMANAGEMENT.md

 userpassword: john123
 ```

-## 1. PostgreSQL
+### 1. PostgreSQL

-To copy the groups/users in postgreSQL we need to configure the Cron job that executes the tool [pg-ldap-sync](https://github.com/larskanis/pg-ldap-sync) to synchronise the users between the LDAP server and the database, therefor we are configuring pg-ldap-sync to add the users of our group.
+To copy the groups/users in postgreSQL we need to configure the Cron job that executes the tool [pg-ldap-sync](https://github.com/larskanis/pg-ldap-sync) to synchronise the users between the LDAP server and the database, therefore we are configuring pg-ldap-sync to add the users of our group.

 In the `values.yaml` file, head to the variable `postgresql.ldap.pgldapconfig` and make sure the `ldap_users` section looks like this: